Osprey Tempest 20 Review

 Comfort

 Though this pack is loaded with features for your comfort, it wouldn't be the best bag to load up super heavy.
 If you are looking for a pack to schlep heavy gear around, we suggest a pack with a bit more capacity and support.
-However, we can't think of another bad thing to say — this small pack provides full support and is ready take on any adventure comfortably.
+However, we can't think of another bad thing to say- this small pack provides full support and is ready to take on any adventure comfortably.

 Versatility

-There are a lot of great features on the Tempest that make this a super versatile bag for commuting, day hiking or mountain biking.
-Every time we used it we noticed something new.
-The main compartment has one small internal mesh pocket with a key clip for stowing your essentials, and there's a separate top pouch that's rather large for things that you'll want quick access to, like snacks or a light layer.
-Then there's an external mesh pouch for a rain or wind jacket.
+There are a lot of great features on the Tempest that make this a super versatile bag for commuting, day hiking, or mountain biking.
+Every time we used it, we noticed something new.
+The main compartment has one small internal mesh pocket with a key clip for stowing your essentials, and there's a separate top pouch that's rather large for things you'll want quick access to, like snacks or a light layer.
+Then, there's an external mesh pouch for a rain or wind jacket.
 This pack has two water bottle pockets and an internal slot for a hydration bladder (with a hook to hang it).
 There's a small vertical pocket on the left shoulder strap that can hold your GPS unit and an elastic Stow-on-the-Go loop that easily holds sunglasses.
-It also features two hip belt pockets and a great commuter feature: the helmet LidLock.
-This is our favorite feature on this pack, as it's a quick and easy way to secure a bike helmet without having it bang all over the place.
-You pull the plastic piece vertically through the slots in your helmet and then rotate it so that it lays flat on top.
-The bungee cord creates enough tension to hold it in place, with no flopping around.

-One of the only potential downsides to this pack is its capacity.
+The last main downside to this pack is its capacity.
 This isn't the pack for you if you plan to go on winter adventures where you might bring a ton of extra layers and food.
 That said, our testers think that 20L is still a very solid size daypack for the needs of most day hikers.

 Ease of Use

-We like that this pack has beefier, 420-Denier nylon on the bottom, but compared to many others we tested, its main body is on the thin and light side.
+We like that this pack has beefier 420-Denier nylon on the bottom, but compared to many others we tested, its main body is on the thin and light side.
 If you live in an area with lots of pokey plants and sharp rocks, like the desert southwest, you might need to be careful what you scrape against.
 But if your intended usage is more on the “average” side of activities, this pack is a solid choice.

 There's a lot to love about this daypack that packs a punch.
 The Osprey Tempest 20 is comfortable to wear and has some great, easy-to-use features.
-It's on the smaller end of packs, but we think that its design ingenuity makes up for that.
+It's on the smaller end of packs, but we think its design ingenuity makes up for that.
 We like this pack for commuting in the city thanks to the bike helmet attachment point and low-profile design.
 Oh, and it works great on day hikes as well.